Order of Saint Maurice (United States)

-Order of Saint Maurice was established in 1996 in the pattern of the Cavalry & Armor Association's Order of St. George Medallion and is awarded by the National Infantry Association and the certificate is signed by the Chief of Infantry of the United States Army.
+Order of Saint Maurice (OSM) was established in 1996 to recognize the significant contributions made by Infantrymen, Infantry supporters, and spouses.
+The concept was designed in the pattern of the Cavalry & Armor Association's Order of St. George Medallion and is awarded by the National Infantry Association (NIA) and the Chief of Infantry of the United States Army.
 It is named after Saint Maurice, the leader of the Roman Theban Legion in the 3rd century.

-The five levels of the Order of Saint Maurice are:
+Levels

-"The Order of Saint Maurice has five levels.
+The Order of Saint Maurice has six levels.
 A nominee for the Order of Saint Maurice must have served the Infantry community with distinction; must have demonstrated a significant contribution in support of the Infantry; and must represent the highest standards of integrity, moral character, professional competence, and dedication to duty.
-The same medallion is used for each level, with an attachment that identifies the level."
+The same medallion is used for each level, with an attachment that identifies the level.
+Active and Reserve Component nominees must be members of the NIA.